 You can print your certificate at any time by returning to your CPD log and clicking on the PDF icon next to the relevant module.

 Your certificate is automatically generated and stored in your CPD log.
-You can print the certificate off at any time, or save it to your computer by clicking on the PDF icon next to the relevant module listing in your CPD log.
+You can print the certificate off at any time, or save it to your computer by clicking the download icon next to the relevant module.

 You don't need to do anything, all modules that you take on Pulse Learning will automatically be saved in your CPD log -; whether you have completed them or not.
 You can return to your CPD log at any time to see an overview of your completed modules and any modules in progress, to print your certificates, claim impact credits and upload evidence of impact documents.